Ahmed El-Ghandour: Career

 Ahmed El-Ghandour has become known throughout the Arab world for his unique way of presenting videos, different from most science content creators on YouTube.
 He often uses humor to simplify complex science topics.
 In an interview, he stated that he "wants to 'popularize' science and make it accessible to the general public and to people who aren't interested in science or who aren't studying it.
 I'm trying to add comedy because it's the most appropriate approach for Egyptian society."

 Al-Ghandour stated that his goal is to "create content to help and inspire students.
 We believe that little intellectual, cultural, social, personal, or technological progress can be achieved without the help of the philosophy of science and history.
 Otherwise, in countries like ours, clouds of fundamentalism will loom."

-On June 9, 2020, Ahmed El-Ghandour announced on social media the termination his YouTube channel "Da7ee7" after three consecutive years.
+On June 9, 2020, Ahmed El-Ghandour announced on social media the termination of his YouTube channel "Da7ee7" after three consecutive years.
 AJ Plus cited its decision to discontinue the program for production reasons, stating, "Production plans during the current difficult period do not allow for the continued broadcast of "Al-Daheeh."

 In October 2020, the first episode of his cultural comedy show, "The Daheeh Museum," aired on Shahid.net.
 He has been broadcasting his show since June 2021 on the New Media Academy YouTube channel.